 At Point 6137, we passed a group of three people who had decided they would turn around, except for one hiker, a member of the Summit Sisters who hiked with us for a while and then joined up with the rest of the Summit Sisters members on the trail further up.
-It is at this pointed rise that Mt.
-Heinen can be seen - the furthest peak on the left/end of the ridge.
+It is at this pointed rise with a single tree that Mt.
+Heinen can finally be seen - the furthest peak on the left/end of the ridge.
 It is here that the trail winds around Point 6137 to the west and then heads straight north to Mt.
 Heinen.

 On the spring hike, we made the 5.0-mile hike to the summit in 2 hours and 50 minutes.
 One by one the Summit Sisters joined us in celebration.
 By then, an ominous dark cloud came over us, so we all decided to descend.

 "Perhaps climbing a mountain is nothing more than an act of worship,

 and reaching the barren perch of a summit is to experience pure awe."